meteor/meteor/docs/client/basic/sections/methods.md

 {{> autoApiBox "Meteor.methods"}}

-Calling `methods` on the server defines functions that can be called remotely by clients.
-Here's an example of a method that checks its arguments and throws an
+Calling `Meteor.methods` on the server defines functions that can be called remotely by clients.
+Here's an example of a method that checks its arguments and throws an error:
-error:

 ```
 // On the server